SRI-CSL/PVS/src/Field/README.md

 [*extra-debug-print*
 [TOP FRAME] (H -1)

+[TOP STRAT] #<strat: (GG -1)>
+[STRAT  -1] #<strat: (MYSTRAT -1)>

 ** H **
   X = -1
 *extra-debug-print*]
 ...
 ```

-By default, `extra-debug-print` prints the frame on the top of the stack.
+By default, `extra-debug-print` prints the frame on the top of the
+execution stack and the stack of strategies.
 The number of frames to be printed is set by the strategy `(set-debug-mode :frames <n>)`, where `<n>` is the number of frames to be printed.
 The value 0 suppresses this information.
 Furthermore, the option `:suppress <supp>`, where `<supp>` is a predicate on a list of frames used to filter the information that is printed.
 This predicate could be a Lisp function defined by the user, but several pre-defined predicates are already available.
 For example, to only enable printing from function `h`, we could do

 ```
 Rule? (set-debug-mode :suppress (suppress-but "h"))